Case Study — Structural Limitation

 Could this happen in other regions?

-The five pool-validated regions (US, AU, DE, GB, CA) all maintain functioning sovereign bond markets with positive nominal yields.
+The six pool-validated regions (US, AU, DE, GB, JP, CA) all maintain functioning sovereign bond markets with positive nominal yields.
 None have experienced the sustained zero-rate environment that characterises Japan's structural limitation.
 Germany operated under ECB negative rates from 2019–2022, but bund yields still rallied during Eurozone stress events (flight to Germany from periphery) — a dynamic that JGBs do not benefit from.
 If a validated region were to adopt sustained ZIRP, the example baskets would need to be redesigned — but the regime signal would remain applicable.